St. Louis Lambert International Airport: Recent years

 In the aftermath of the American hub closure, Southwest Airlines boosted daily departures from 74 to 83, adding six new destinations for a total of 31.
 Southwest quickly replaced American as the carrier with the most daily flights, and continues to dominate the airport to this day.
-Southwest Airlines had been growing steadily at Lambert since the mid 1990s.
+Southwest Airlines had been growing steadily at Lambert since the mid-1990s.
 In 1998, the East Terminal (known today as Terminal 2) and Concourse E opened to accommodate Southwest's growth, where they operate today.

 On April 22, 2011, a tornado (rated EF4 nearby but not at the airport itself) struck the airport's Terminal 1, destroying jetways and breaking more than half of the windows.
 The wind damaged a Southwest Airlines aircraft by pushing a baggage conveyor belt into it.
 Four American Airlines aircraft were damaged, including one that was buffeted by 80 mph crosswinds while taxiing after landing.
 Another aircraft, with passengers still on board, was moved away from its jetway by the storm.
 The FAA closed the airport at 8:54 pm CDT, and reopened it the following day at temporarily lower capacity.
 The damage to Concourse C even forced the airport to temporarily reopen some of Concourses B and D for additional gate space.
 Concourse C underwent renovations and repairs and reopened on April 2, 2012.

 In late 2016, officials with the City of St. Louis announced that brand researchers had found that travelers might be confused by the name "Lambert–St. Louis International Airport".
 They said they might rename it St. Louis International Airport at Lambert Field to freshen up the airport's image and emphasize "St. Louis" in the name.
 Descendants of Albert Bond Lambert opposed the change, arguing that it de-emphasized the importance of Maj.
 Lambert to the airport's history and the history of aviation.
 The proposal was amended, and the St. Louis Airport Commission voted unanimously to change the name to St. Louis Lambert International Airport.

-In 2018, WOW air began four weekly A321 flights between St. Louis and Reykjavík, marking a return of transatlantic service to the airport for the first time since 2003.
-Despite strong sales, WOW announced in October 2018 that it would end the route due to the airline's financial struggles.
-Other domestic carriers such as Sun Country Airlines and Spirit Airlines have begun flying from Lambert in recent years.

-In December 2021, Lufthansa announced nonstop service between St. Louis and Frankfurt beginning in June 2022.
-The flight will be the first full service transatlantic flight from St. Louis since American Airlines ended their London route in 2003, and is being backed by several area corporations, including Sigma-Aldrich and Monsanto, both of which have been acquired by German firms in recent years.